charles-uno/mtg-model-golang/README.md

 ## Tracking Results

-Data files are CSV with fields:
+Data files under `data/` are CSV with fields:

 - Turn: what turn did you go off?
 - Play: 1 for play, 0 for draw
 - Mulls: how many mulligans?
 - Fast: 1 for Breach/Shift, 0 for hard-casting Titan

+After each game completes, a line is added to the file for that deck name.
+Running with no arguments causes that data to be loaded and summarized.